joysn/recursion-dynamic-programing/README.md

 longest_strip_color.py - Find the color with largest continuous string

 partition_array_with_equal_sum.py -  Paritioning/divide array such that left and right sums are same

+public_transport.py - Given two cities can we reach from city1 to city2 using public transport